 Midge Flies, chironomids are commonly found in man made lakes, wastewater facilities and streams with high nutrient content.
 These flies are similar in appearance to mosquitos, yet do not bite.
 The midge fly larvae (known as blood worms) feed on the organic debris at the bottom of the body of water and provide a food source for fish and predatory insects.
 (Apperson 1)

-These flies are a nuisance to people who live and work near man made lakes and in Gilbert, recharge facilities.
+These flies are a nuisance to people who live and work near man-made lakes and in Gilbert, recharge facilities.
 The warm winter temperatures this year created an early midge fly season.
 Under normal circumstances, staff is able to dry up the basins as the weather warms up.
 Unfortunately, the nights were warm enough during the winter to allow the midges to hatch before our water demands increased at the customer sites (which reduces flow to the recharge basins).
-So, Gilbert has been out of balance at that facility.
-To alleviate the water flows to the recharge facility, we pushed more of the South WWTP water to the north side of town.
+So, Gilbert has been out of balance at the South Recharge Facility.

 - White or Apple Cider Vinegar mixed 1:1 with water can also be an effective, natural insect repellent.

 Apperson, Charles.
 “Biology and Control of Non-Biting Aquatic Midges.”
 Residential, Structural and Community Pests.
 North Carolina State University, July 2006.Insect Notes.5/8/2014. www.ces.ncsu.edu/depts/ent/notes/Urban/midges.htm